-During these unusual conditions we are currently living in, many find themselves unease and distressed.
+During these unusual conditions caused by COVID-19, many find themselves unease and distressed.
 The need to release stress and relieve anxiety is evident.
-Luckily, we Finns have a solution—the sauna.
+Luckily, us Finns have a solution – the sauna.

 Finland is the happiest country in the world according to the World Happiness Report, an annual publication of the UN.
 The report contains a ranking of national happiness based on respondent ratings of various life factors, such as general feeling of safety and satisfaction.
 This is the third time in a row that Finns are reported to be the happiest nation of the world.

 Although the rest of the world has always been interested to study the reasons behind our happiness, the significance of this ranking is even more remarkable now that COVID-19 has brought troubled times upon the world.
 What is our secret for happiness, then?

 You’ve probably heard the expression “thinking outside the box”.
 It means that you should get out of the comfort zone and start thinking things more broadly, in the way you haven’t thought them before.
 The phrase is very commonly used when one wants to find solutions.
 Although very important, sometimes thinking outside the box isn’t that easy, especially when you’re tired and anxious because of what happens in the surrounding world.
 Well, in Finland, we have our way around this.
 We do our thinking inside the box.

 Thinking in the Finnish sauna

 Warm, pampering steam.
 Relaxing wooden benches.
 Smell of birch and summer.
 Quietness.
 Finnish sauna is a perfect place to rest.

 Sauna has been part of our life for centuries.
 It is a fundamental part of our culture and everyday life.
 Every third Finn goes to sauna more than once a week (twice on average) and almost 40% enjoy the soft steam multiple times a month.
 Sauna is the place where we rest and clean ourselves both physically and mentally.
 Place where our thoughts can just come and go.